troublegum/micropyserver/README.md

 ### Add some routes

-Type in browser http://IP_ADDRESS_ESP/ or http://IP_ADDRESS_ESP/another_action and your will text "THIS IS INDEX PAGE!" or "THIS IS ANOTHER ACTION!".
+Type in browser http://IP_ADDRESS_ESP/ or http://IP_ADDRESS_ESP/another_action and your will see text "THIS IS INDEX PAGE!" or "THIS IS ANOTHER ACTION!".

 ```
 from micropyserver import MicroPyServer